GUIDE PMSS Calendars

 The art for most of the late 1930s and 1940s calendars was created by John Spelman III who was employed during that time as the art teacher at the School.
 Spelman’s work reflects his deep affection for the Southern Appalachians and for the architectural forms of the mountain cabin in and around eastern Kentucky.
 He provided an outstanding model for the students and helped them to consider their own aesthetic responses to the region and the remarkable charm of the mountain log cabin and the basic principles of design in a two-dimensional format.

-The second set of calendars during the 1940s, capturing the region in photographs, is the work of Arthur W. Dodd, principal at the School and a skilled photographer.
+The second set of calendars during the 1940s, capturing the region in photographs, is the work of Arthur W. Dodd, school principal at the School and a skilled photographer.
 His work is found throughout the collections of Pine Mountian Settlement School’s photographs.

-GUIDE PMSS CALENDARS: The Tracking of Time
+PMSS CALENDARS Guide: The Tracking of the Seasons of Time

-The Julian Calendar continued to perplex the timekeepers and was replaced by the Gregorian calendar in 1582.
-It was intended to refine the earlier calendar by reducing the number of leap years.
+The Julian Calendar continued to perplex the timekeepers and was replaced by the Gregorian Calendar in 1582.
+The Gregorian calendar was named Pope Gregory XIII and was intended to refine the earlier calendar by reducing the number of leap years.
 The change did not happen overnight.
 It took some 300 years to make the adjustments.
-While both the Julian and the Gregorian calendars based their calendars on the movement of the earth in relation to the sun, not on the cycles of the moon, it necessitated continual readjustment.
+Essentially, the new calendar, like the Julian calendar, is a solar calendar with 12 months of 28–31 days each.
+Both calendars consists of 365 days, with a leap day being added to February in the leap years.
+The months and length of months in the Gregorian calendar are the same as for the Julian calendar.

 CALENDAR ART (A sampling)